Undergraduate Course: Developmental Biology 3 (BILG09010)

 On completion of this course, the student will be able to:

-- To provide an introduction to the processes of development and the mechanisms by which they are achieved.
-The course will integrate, wherever possible, results from different experimental systems (vertebrate and invertebrate animals, plants) and from different experimental approaches (embryology, developmental genetics, cell and molecular biology).
+- Understand the broad principles behind the processes of development and the mechanisms by which they are achieved, integrating results from different experimental systems (vertebrate and invertebrate animals, plants) and from different experimental approaches (embryology, developmental genetics, cell and molecular biology).

-- To develop the skill of observing developing organisms; to introduce some of the surgical and cellular experimental techniques of developmental biology.
+- Have developed basic skills in observing developing organisms, and understand how to carry out some of the surgical and cellular experimental techniques of developmental biology.

 |There is no perfect book, but we strongly recommend the very readable:|